Porfirio Rubirosa

 Porfirio Rubirosa Ariza (January 22, 1909 – July 5, 1965) was a Dominican diplomat, race car driver, soldier and polo player.
-He was a supporter of dictator Rafael Trujillo, and was also a political assassin under his regime.
+He was a supporter of dictator Rafael Trujillo, and was rumored to be a political assassin under his regime.
 Rubirosa made his mark as an international playboy for his jetsetting lifestyle and his legendary sexual prowess with women.
 His five spouses included two of the richest women in the world.

 Early life

-Porfirio Rubirosa Ariza was born in 1909 in San Francisco de Macorís, Dominican Republic, the third and youngest child of an upper-middle-class Criollo family.
+Porfirio Rubirosa Ariza was born in 1909 in San Francisco de Macorís, the third and youngest child of an upper-middle-class Criollo family.
 His parents were Pedro María Rubirosa and Ana Ariza Almánzar.
 The eldest child was named Ana and the elder son was named César.
-His paternal grandparents were, Pedro Rovirosa, a Catalan immigrant, and María de la Paz Rossi, the daughter of an Italian immigrant.
+His paternal grandparents were Pedro Rovirosa, a Catalan immigrant, and María de la Paz Rossi, the daughter of an Italian immigrant.
 His maternal grandparents were Buenaventura Ariza y Castillo, who was from the provincial elite, and María Dolores Almánzar.